Skip to content

 The build binary will be located at ./target/release/flow-like-desktop.
 Bundled app installers can be found in ./target/release/bundle.

-You can find all available build scripts in the package.json file of the repository root.
+You can find all available tasks in the mise.toml file at the repository root.
+Run mise tasks to list them all, or mise run <task> to execute one.

 Tauri uses WebKit for rendering the frontend.
 We’ve noticed some issues with certain Linux distributions and graphics drivers combinations.